 Click here for additional free study guides and practice tests.
 Information provided by asvabpracticetests.com

-***ECHS will administer the ASVAB to interested juniors and seniors in November and February each school year.
-Please contact Mrs. Casas to sign up.
+***ECHS will administer the ASVAB to interested students each semester.
+Please contact Mrs. Daugherty to sign up.